nimbid/HTTP-Forward-Proxy/README.md

 The project is a part of CSCI 5273: Network Systems.

 ## Instructions
 The makefile will compile the source code into a file named 'webproxy'.
-Note that the makefile compiler and linker flags will need to be modified depending on where your OpenSSL library is installed on your computer.
+Note that the makefile compiler and linker flags will need to be modified depending on where the OpenSSL library is installed on your computer.
 ```
 make
 ```